 1. Curate your backdrop and find your angle

 Before your presentation, figure out your angles and lighting.
 Make sure it’s flattering and you look your best.
 The screen should be level with your face so that you’re not looking downwards.
 You don’t want your audience looking up your nostrils for the duration of your presentation.
-Light should be in front of you rather than behind you so you don't look like an eery Dementor-like shadow!
+Light should be in front of you rather than behind you so you don't look like an eerie Dementor-like shadow!

 Your background is a unique opportunity to showcase some of your personality to people in a way that you never could before.
 Use it.
 Whether you want to keep your background clean with some flowers or plants or place a fabulous piece of art in frame, make your background appealing.